eneisen-ibm/copilot-workshop-labs/lab_1/README.md

    - Use Copilot to suggest defensive programming practices

 **Implementation Tips**:
+- Use the paper clip symbol to add context to the agent to make context secific, for example all "Open Editors" to select all open files.
 - **Step 1**: Make a plan - understand what each function should do
 - **Step 2**: Execute - use Copilot to implement the functions
 - Time in Range: percentage of readings between low and high thresholds